 - Be clean: Wear a clean shirt that isn't torn, and preferably one with a collar.
 Make sure you don't have dirt or mud on you or your clothes.
 It's hard to shake someones hand and look them in the eye when you look dirty and unkept

 - Follow the rules: If you're not allowed to take certain things into another country (restricted food, for example), don't do it.
 If you're required to have certain paperwork, have it.
 Ask where they want you to park your vehicle.
 Ask them if it's okay if you get out of your car

 - Apologize: If they do find something you're not supposed to have or you get out of your car and they tell you to stay inside, apologize.
 Let them know you did not intend to do it and make it a point to show them you respect their country and their rules throughout the rest of your encounter

 - Don't bribe them: We'll cover this in a subsequent post about how to provide bribes without insulting the individual and their authority, so it's never a good idea to flat out say, "I'll give you money if you don't inspect my vehicle".
 However, keep in mind, you should know how to avoid bribes as well!

 Be respectful, as you're a guest in their country.
 Don't wear a dirty torn shirt.
 It is their country, not yours, and going in with respect for their authority and position sets a good tone for the checkpoint.

 4. Respect the culture

 Every region of every country has their own culture or sub-culture.
 Here in the United States, traveling to a large city yields different ways of doing things than a small town just a few hours away.
-We even have very different culture "rules" within different neighborhoods in cities.
-International travel is no different, as taking the time to understand cultural rules and making your best effort to follow them can go a long way.
+We even have very different cultural "rules" within different neighborhoods in certain cities.
+International travel is no different, and taking the time to understand cultural rules and making an effort to follow them can go a long way.